thepradipthapa/v2a/README.md

-# v2a
+V2A 🎧
-A microservice to extract audio from videos
+A lightweight microservice-based toolkit that converts video files into high-quality audio formats (MP3).